Operational Procedures

 The venturi shape nozzle has a large entrance mouth.

-• The large entrance mouth allows better flow of abrasive through the nozzle by eliminating turbulence and friction found with straight bore nozzles
+- The large entrance mouth allows better flow of abrasive through the nozzle by eliminating turbulence and friction found in straight-bore nozzles.

-• The venturi style nozzle is the main nozzle used for industrial works and large type contracts where large volume blast cleaning is conducted
+- The Venturi style nozzle is the primary nozzle used in industrial work and large-scale contracts where high volume blast cleaning is performed.

 Nozzle Types